 With UniSteps, the mix of growth and income assets changes automatically as you get older.
 Up until age 45, your savings are invested in approximately 80% growth assets.
 From then, the percentage of growth assets is reduced gradually to approximately 20% from age 69.
 Here’s how it works.

 UniSteps uses three of the base investment options below – Growth, Balanced and Conservative – to transition your savings from predominantly growth assets to predominantly income assets over time.
 The investment mix changes on 1 November each year, not on your birthday or the anniversary of the date you joined UniSaver.

 UniSteps is the default investment option if you don’t tell us how you would like your savings invested when you join UniSaver.
 We can change the default investment option from time to time.

 If you prefer, you can create your own mix of growth and income assets by choosing one or a combination of four base investment options: Growth, Balanced, Conservative and Cash.
 Each is made up of growth and income assets mixed in different amounts.
 You can choose to invest your savings in one, or a combination of, the four base options.
 But, remember, if you put 50% in Growth and 50% in Conservative, you are effectively investing in Balanced.
 You can see how different combinations of the options look on the secure part of the website.
 Log in, select ‘Your investments’ and then the ‘Investment choice planner’ link.
 You can also choose different options for your existing account balances and for future contributions.
 You cannot mix and match between UniSteps and the four base options.

-Here’s a more detailed comparison of the four options.
+Here’s a more detailed comparison of the four base investment options

-The trustee has set investment objectives for each of the four funds.
+The trustee has set investment objectives for each of the four base options.